tristannottelman/Sulpog/README.md

 # Sulpog
-Go Plus implemetation with display
+Go Plus implementation with display

 ## Get started
 Run command to get a config file.